Taha Özcelik

-Taha Özcelik (born 5 September 2000) is a Finnish footballer who plays as a midfielder for Tampere United in Kakkonen.
+Taha Özcelik (born 5 September 2000) is a Finnish footballer who plays as a midfielder for Tampere United in Ykkönen.

 Club career

 Özcelik started football in the youth sector of Tampereen Pallo-Veikot (TPV) when aged nine, before joining Ilves.

 Özcelik debuted in Veikkausliiga with Ilves first team in the 2021 season.
 He scored his first league goal on 23 June 2021, in a win against Inter Turku.

 On 17 February 2023, Özcelik signed with fellow Tampere-based club Tampere United (TamU), competing in third-tier Kakkonen.
 On 19 December 2023, he extended his deal with TamU.
 At the end of the 2024 season, Özcelik helped TamU to win a promotion to third-tier Ykkönen, by beating HJS in the promotion play-offs.

 Personal life

 Born in Finland, Özcelik is of Turkish descent, and holds a dual Finnish-Turkish citizenship.
 His brother Berkin Özcelik is also a footballer, playing for Ilves II reserve team.